ululi1970/PyGlue/README.md

 # Types

-The library handles the 5 basic data types (bool, int, float, double and std::string) and valarray<T> and array<T> with T (int, double, float).
-Functions that allow a return value only do so for the basic data types.
+The library handles the 5 basic data types (bool, int, float, double and std::string) and vector<T> with T (int, double, float).
+Functions that allow a return value only do so for the basic data types (so no vectors).
 The idea is that if a function needs to fill a data container, it should be passed as argument rather than doing a deep copy.
 Basic data types are always passed by value, so the const and noncost versions are the same.
 For containers, in the const case, we set PyBuf_READ when we create the pointer to the buffer.
 This will cause the program to stop if a function on the Python side will try to write to a container declared const.
-Unfortunately, I do not think there is a way to enforce it at the compile level.